-The church's ministry and potential for ministry to families, for families, with families, and by families are all considered in this practical course.
+The Church's ministry and potential for ministry to families, for families, with families, and by families are all considered in this practical course.
 A particular focus is on ways the local church can use its existing programs to strengthen and support families, especially in the important task of sharing the faith with children and young people.
+Elective.
+Three hours.